XavKearney/fsharp-arm-emulator/README.md

 - `EQU` instructions execute correctly; they are not stored in memory.

 Please see the [app respository](https://github.com/djb15/arm-emulator-gui) for details of the GUI features.

+## Use of Github
+Throughout the group stage of the project we adopted agile development practices.
+Weekly sprint goals were set in the first two weeks, with daily goals set in the last week.

+Each team member was allocated tasks.
+Individual tasks were completed on branches, and pull requests were submitted once a branch was deemed complete by the author.
+Branches were not allowed to be merged without an approved review from another team member.
+All tests were required to pass before merging a pull request into master.

+This module was referenced as a submodule in the electron app (GUI) repository, meaning any changes here could automatically be included in the app with a simple `git pull --recurse-submodules`.

+_NB: Originally, Travis CI was set up to automatically run tests on branches/commits but, as it runs on Linux, it wasn't compatible with the VisualTesting framework and so CI was disabled._